The Hamburg Museum

 The Hamburg Museum gives a detailed description of the city of Hamburg from the 8th through to the 20th centuries.
 Scale models have been used to illustrate the changing shape of the city's famous harbour.
-Exhibits also include reconstructions of various typical rooms, such as the hall of a 17th century merchant's home to an air raid shelter from World War II.
+Exhibits include reconstructions of various typical rooms, such as the hall of a 17th-century merchant's home to an air raid shelter from World War II.
 Actual features from old buildings have been moved into the museum creating an exciting architectural space.
-The museum is housed in an impressive building crowned by a tower designed to look like a lighthouse and dating back to 1922 when the museum opened.
-It was built on part of the former fortifications of the town of Hamburg, details of which can be found inside.
-The gorgeous central courtyard has recently been covered with a glass ceiling and the space is now used for exhibitions, concerts and other events.
-To see what's on when you're visiting check the website.
+The museum is crowned by a tower designed to look like a lighthouse and dating back to 1922 when the museum opened.
+The gorgeous central courtyard is covered with a glass ceiling and the space is now used for exhibitions and concerts.